uboslinux/ubos-website/content/docs/developers/buildrelease.md

 ---
-title: UBOS build and release process
+title: Build and release process
-weight: 70
+weight: 20
 ---

 ## Channels and promotions